cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 ## Compression algorithms

-Cloud Native PostgreSQL by default archives backups and WAL files in an uncompressed fashion.
+CloudNativePG by default archives backups and WAL files in an uncompressed fashion.
 However, it also supports the following compression algorithms via `barman-cloud-backup` (for backups) and `barman-cloud-wal-archive` (for WAL files):